Australia's Neill misses out on World Cup selection

 "There just wasn't enough evidence there for me to say he'd be able to hold up in a World Cup.

-"It was both a combination of the lack of regular soccer and the little niggles he got that made the decision for me."
+"It was both a combination of the lack of regular football and the little niggles he got that made the decision for me."

-Under former coach Holger Osieck and Neill, Australia booked their ticket to Brazil after a stuttering last phase of Asian qualifying but were heavily criticized for their stodgy play.
+Under former coach Holger Osieck and Neill, Australia booked their ticket to Brazil after a stuttering last phase of Asian qualifying but were heavily criticised for their stodgy play.

 "I had a conversation with Lucas regarding the World Cup squad and obviously before I announced the 30-man squad next week I thought it was important for me to speak to him directly," Postecoglou said.